dkhan0103/acsproject/README.md

 Instructions on using Terraform to deploy two web servers in public and private subnets.

+- Clone the repo in your local machine
+ Use below command
+ git init
+ git clone

+ ## First deploy the Network required for the project

+- Go to acsproject/prod/Network directory and follow the steps
+- terrafrom init # initialize terrform
+- terraform fmt
+- terraform validate
+- terraform plan
+- terrform apply

+## Deploy the webservers in Public and Private subnet

+- Go to acsproject/prod/Webserver and folloe the steps
+- - terrafrom init # initialize terrform
+- terraform fmt
+- terraform validate
+- terraform plan
+- terrform apply

 ## Using Ansible to Deploy two webserver

 Instructions on using Ansible to deploy two web servers.